siemens/ix/packages/documentation/docs/controls/modal.md

 ## Sizes

-Our Modals support the following sizes:
+Our modals support the following sizes:

 - `360`
 - `480`
 - `600`
 - `720`
 - `840`
-- `full-width` - Use the maximal size of the screen width
+- `full-width` - Modal extends to fill entire screen width (modal will still have some horizontal margin)

 The `size` can be configured over the configuration object of the `showModal` function.